MesaGuildeTeam/Carpenter-Engine/docs/CLI.md

 with the `flip` command, you can clean your project folder, and all of the .o files built in the folder

 ## Testing
-testing compiles and runs all tests in tests/CPP into tests/WASM before running the tests
+testing compiles and runs all tests in tests/CPP into tests/WASM before running the tests.

+You can also run `table dev` to test the runtime of the game.